yellingSJTU-whd/CS61B_SP21/proj2/gitlet structure resolution.md

     java gitlet.Main checkout [branch name]
     ```

-    - fetch the lastest commit at the branch
+    - fetch the lastest commit at the specified branch
-        - change **index** according to hte commit
+        - change **index** according to the commit
-        - overwrite local files
+        - overwrite local files(delete if not tracked in the checkouted branch)